 You are invited to send your poems, stories, essays, art and photo essays for our consideration.
 Please note that we are now accepting your submissions only for publication on our website.
-After our January-March 2021 issue (that’s almost 150 issues!), we have suspended the publication of our print magazine, and we will publish new content only on the website.
+After our January-March 2021 issue (that’s almost 150 issues!), we have suspended the publication of our print magazine, and we now publish new content only on this website.
 All art—paintings and drawings, and photos—can now be published in full color.
 Youth Awards and other contests and special features have a few deadlines as below.
 We will publish winners of the awards in our 2022 print issue.
 Please read the details by clicking under the CONTESTS button.

 30th Anniversary Contest (took place in 2019).